The neural mechanisms of reparations

 Status and risk

-In this project, I research the influence of social status on people's perception of positive/negative feedback, as well as their tendency to take financial risks.
+In this project, we research the influence of social status on people's perception of positive/negative feedback, as well as their tendency to take financial risks.

 Taking someone's word for it